Home » Costa Brava » 10 things to do in Girona to discover the city like a local

 The postcard from the various bridges that cross the river, such as Pont de Sant Agustí or Pont de les Peixateres Velles, is picture-perfect.

-Immerse yourself in a trip to the past by visiting this construction that dates from the 12th century.
+Immerse yourself in a trip to the past by visiting the Arab Baths.
+It’s a magnificent construction that dates from the 12th century.

-The entrance is 3 €, and the baths are open from 10 am to afternoon depending on the season.
-Click here for more info.
+The entrance is 3 €, and the baths are open from 10 am to 6 pm Monday through Saturday and from 10 am to 2 pm on Sundays and public holidays.
+However, check the schedule beforehand, as it can change depending on the season.

 If you’re a GoT nerd, look carefully at the Arab Baths.
 Do they look familiar?
 That’s because Arya fights The Waif there!